NotYetTerminal/Traffic-Analysis-Linear-Regression/README.md

 # 🚦 Traffic Analysis using Linear Regression 🚦

-This repository contains [Jupyter](https://jupyter.org/) Notebooks for doing data analysis on the traffic volumes of Dublin junctions.
 The notebooks were created using the notebooks available in the [Python Data Science Handbook Github Repository](https://github.com/jakevdp/PythonDataScienceHandbook).

+This repository contains [Jupyter](https://jupyter.org/) Notebooks for doing Linear Regression data analysis on the traffic volumes of Dublin junctions.
+The models trained are then able to be used to predict the different volumes of traffic at the different times of the day.

 ### Libraries